mikel-jason/unifac-cli/README.md

 CLI application utilizing the [unifac crate](https://github.com/sarcaustech/unifac).

 # Setup
 `unifac` crate is used as local dependency.
 Therefore, both projects are assumed to be located in the same parent directory.
 Crate is referenced with `../unifac`.
+Installation is done via `cargo install --path <PATH TO CRATE>`

 # Usage (PoC)
 Program takes a YAML file as its input.
 YAML structure is excected as: